Hottentotta tamulus: Taxonomy

 This species was named Scorpio tamulus by J.C.
 Fabricius in 1798.
 The species name was apparently derived from the occurrence in the state/province of the Tamil people of southeastern India.
 It was later often referred to the genera Buthus or Mesobuthus, although it was already correctly placed in Hottentotta by A. A. Birula in 1914, a referral that was confirmed again by F. Kovařík in 2007.
 Nevertheless, the binomen Mesobuthus tamulus is traditionally widespread in the popular and scientific literature.

 R.I.
 Pocock (1900) distinguished five subspecies according to coloration and distribution, but these are color-morphs (individuals with varying color) rather than subspecies.

 Description

 Total body length is about 50 to 90 mm.
-Males with flexed proximal margins of pedipalp fingers.
-Manus of pedipalps is also wider than female.
-There are 30 to 39 pectinal teeth in males, and 27 to 34 in females.
-Chelicerae are yellow and reticulated.
-Pedipalps are densely hirsute, whereas legs and metasoma are sparsely hirsute.
-Patella of pedipalps covered with short setae.
-Mesosoma is darker than rest of the body.
-Ventral carinae on metasomal segments are black.
-Chela without carinae.
-Dorsum densely and very finely granulated.
-Dorsum bears two short, inconspicuous marginal carinae.
-Telson is granulated.

 The walking legs and the tip of the pedipalp pincers are bright orange-yellow to light reddish-brown in color.
 The mesosomal tergites always bear three distinct carinae.
 Their habitus is typical of buthid scorpions, with rather small pedipalp pincers, moderately thickened metasomal segments and a rather bulbous telson with large stinger.
 The base of the pedipalp pincers (manus) is slightly more inflated in males than in females.